xinpeiJ-oda/Kingsware-/邮件自动化/IMAP.md

 2. Example Description

-   Use the “Move IMAP Email Information” function to move emails from the “Inbox” to the “Test” folder after retrieving them (see 10.4.1).
+   Use the “Move IMAP Mail Messages function to move emails from the “Inbox” to the “Test” folder after retrieving them (see 10.4.1).

    ![image-20220509174503636](IMAP.assets/image-20220509174503636.png)